 Nonetheless, the people they share them with are consistent.
 Take a moment to imagine a child who at age 3, was no longer be able to live with their family; or a baby born into the world never knowing their birth family.
 What if that child could form part of a family, who can care for them and be part of the significant events in their lives, helping make positive memories for children?
 Below is a note written by a boy aged 6 about his foster family:

 As part of this year’s campaign, we at the Care Agency want to make people aware of the importance of a person’s childhood.
 It is vital that we have foster carers in our community who can offer their home to children of different ages, stages in their lives and abilities.
+Most of them have attended a Foster Parent Training program.
 For many of our children, their early experiences mean that they are likely to have additional needs, whether this is physical, emotional or cognitive.

 Many children in care can experience extra struggles, which can may concern persons who are considering becoming foster carers.
 A foster carer said: “We were aware that there were some medical difficulties with the baby, but had no real idea of how complex his needs would be – we can honestly say that the baby, who we fostered for over a year, has enriched our lives.